 Licence Payment Arrangements

 All licences are on an annual commitment and are paid monthly under Microsoft’s Cloud Solution Provider (CSP) programme.
 Licence charges are processed via Microwarehouse, with applicable Not-For-Profit pricing and discounts applied by Microsoft.

+Tenderers may propose Microsoft 365 licensing on either a monthly or annual commitment basis, whichever represents the most cost-effective solution while meeting AsIAm’s needs as set out in this Appendix 1.